Website Checklist for Data Privacy and Security

 Summary

-By setting up your website for proper data privacy and security compliance, you’re accomplishing two things:
+By setting up your website for proper data privacy and security compliance, you’re accomplishing two things.

-Plus, plenty of free resources — like customizable and downloadable templates — also exist.
-So don’t wait.
+Plus, plenty of free resources exist.

 With these checklists in your toolbox, you’re ready to create a secure, fortified environment online for your new and recurring customers.